dhuang-hub/functional-adventure/README.md

 Other Thoughts and Comments:
 There are many ways this game could be improved in implementation.
 But if I had more time, I would start with reworking the parsing.
-My current implementation rules that objects must be parsed as a string of continuous alpha and lower-case characters hence... ugly, painful-to-read, annoying-to-mistype, names of certain `ItemNames`.
+My current implementation rules that objects must be parsed as a string of continuous alpha and lower-case characters... ugly, painful-to-read, annoying-to-mistype, names of certain `ItemNames`.
 In short, better parsing, and smarter Data Typing to make this game implementation less 'hacky'.
-But I hope you find some joy in this.
-I certainly enjoyed designing this game, and more importantly, I thoroughly enjoyed this course very much.
-I've learned a lot and it certainly has opened my eyes to more things.

 Thanks so much!